Engineering Biology by Design

 Engineering biology is reshaping our lives.
 We are witnessing an exciting singularity moment where molecular biology, biotechnology and systems and control engineering are converging into a promising; novel discipline.

 I work on intelligent biodesign automation by reverse engineering biology, bioretrosynthesis and backstepping design.
 We automate flows for synthetic biology planner agile designs.
 Our mission is to foster sustainable industrial biotechnology of bio-based compounds (biomaterials, pharmaceuticals, next-generation chemicals) through the principles of control engineering and machine learning.
 I envision building artificial intelligence assistants for bionics systems; from biosensors to bio-inspired robotics.

-I believe that the field of machine learning is at the moment exponentially exploding thanks to the wide availability of more powerful, scalable and efficient algorithms, as well as community-driven open source tools.
+I believe that the field of machine learning is currently exponentially exploding thanks to the wide availability of more powerful, scalable and efficient algorithms, as well as community-driven open source tools.
 Deep learning and tensor graph learning machines are certainly becoming more widespread as we see a constant inflow of innovative solutions dealing with complex problems.
-Machine learning technology is in constant development in pair with the increasingly bigger datasets that we generate.
-The main challenge is how to efficiently extract information and how to learn from large continuous data streams.
+The challenge is how to efficiently extract information and how to learn from large continuous data streams.
 In biotechnology, the trend is motivated by a synthetic biology bottom-up approach generating large amounts of genomics, transcriptomics, proteomics, metabolomics and other “omics” data.
-Such big data need to be digested and what we seek is to learn predictive models learned from these data that can be related to macroscopic phenomena, like the challenge of relating the production of some valuable chemical in a bioreactor fermenter to the concerted behaviour of bacteria controlled by machine-like proteins.
+Such big data need to be digested and what we seek is to learn predictive models learned from these data that can be related to macroscopic phenomena, for instance relating the production of some valuable chemical in a bioreactor fermenter to the concerted behaviour of DNA parts engineered in a microbial host.